M3TIOR/apt-user-sh/README.md

  * Since packages are managed within APT, you have most of it's benefits;
    including but not limited to, dependency tracking, hash validation, familiar UI and deterministic installation.
+ * Restricts users from installing packages which affect system configuration to reduce bloat.

 ### Limitations?